databrickslabs/ucx/README.md

 ```

 Use to identify all storage account used by tables, identify the relevant Azure service principals and their permissions
 on each storage account.
+The command is used to identify Azure Service Principals, which have `Storage Blob Data Contributor`,
+`Storage Blob Data Reader`, `Storage Blob Data Owner` roles, or custom read/write roles on ADLS Gen2 locations that are being
+used in Databricks.
 This requires Azure CLI to be installed and configured via `az login`.
+It outputs azure_storage_account_info.csv
+which will be later used by migrate-credentials command to create UC storage credentials.

 Once done, proceed to the [`migrate-credentials` command](#migrate-credentials-command).